Skip to main content

 The layer number is needed to separate the different levels on the map.

-// for any object with tag 'layer', set it's 'layer' property, to the value of 'layer' tag
+// for any object with tag 'layer', set its 'layer' property to the value of the tag

 *|z9-[layer] {